anudaridata/brazillian_ecommerce_purchase/02_cohort_analysis.md

 ## Business Model Implications: <br>
 The 0% retention rate indicates that Olist Operates primarily as a one-time purchase marketplace where: <br>
-- Customer Intent: Customers purchase specific Potential product/service satisfaction issues <br>
+1. Customer Intent: Customers purchase specific Potential product/service satisfaction issues <br>
-- Limited post-purchase engagement or follow-up <br>
+2. Product Categories: Likely dominated by durable goods, special occasion items, or one time needs <br>

-### Finding 2: Most popular product categories by product: <br>
+3. Marketplace Structure: Functions more like a transaction facilitator than a loyalty-building retail plaform